-Is Evening Primrose Oil Good for Hot Flashes?
+Does Evening Primrose Oil for Hot Flashes Work?

-Evening primrose has been evaluated for treating several conditions, and it appears that results are mixed.
-That being said, it doesn't seem to be the most efficient choice for treating menopause symptoms like hot flashes.
+Evening primrose has been evaluated for treating several hormonal conditions, including PMS and breast pain, and it appears that results are mixed.
+That being said, it doesn't seem to be the most efficient choice for treating menopause symptoms, like hot flashes.

 What Other Herbal Treatments Are There?

 While evening primrose oil can work for some women, it may have less of an effect on others.
-Here are five of the best alternative herbal medicines for hot flashes and other menopause symptoms:
+Here are three of the best alternative herbal medicines for hot flashes:

-- Black cohosh is well-known for decreasing the intensity and frequency of hot flashes.
+- Black cohosh is scientifically acknowledged for decreasing the severity and quantity of hot flashes.3

-- Dong quai has been used for hot flashes, high blood pressure, and headaches, as well as infections.
+- Dong quai has been used for hot flashes, high blood pressure, and other menopause symptoms.

-- Red clover extract is an effective treatment for hot flashes.
+- Red clover extract has been found an effective treatment in reducing hot flash intensity.4

-Some studies that suggest evening primrose oil has side effects, while other researchers believe it's ineffective.
-However, some middle-aged women who have participated in studies report it effectively relieves menopause symptoms, especially hot flashes.
-Different treatments work better for different people, so click on the following link to find out more about alternative treatments for hot flashes.
+Different treatments work better for different people.
+Click on the following link to find out more about alternative treatments for hot flashes.

 - Lee Health.
 (2015).
 Dong quai.
 Retrieved December 4, 2019, from http://www.leehealth.org/healthinformation/Complementary%20and%20Alternative%20Medicine/33/000238.htm